Some years ago, you could say “Scrum is agile” and ask “is agile Scrum?”. Now we know there is more flesh on the bones.

 So, how do you understand the difference between different agile management approaches, and how do you decide which agile process you should follow?

-In this article, I touch on the following methodologies, frameworks, and approaches which are all rooted in the agile principles.
+In this article, I touch on the following methodologies, frameworks, and approaches, all of which are rooted in the agile principles.

 - Design Thinking